godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 };
 ```

 `wdio config` configures Jasmine as the default test runner, but, you can change it by following the documentation at [WebDriverIO - Test Runner Frameworks](http://webdriver.io/guide/testrunner/frameworks.html).
-The initial configuration doesn’t have what we need to start running mobile UI tests, so, let’s start tweaking it.
+The initial configuration doesn’t have what we need to start running mobile UI tests yet, so, let’s start tweaking it.

-WebDriverIO supports multiple services, of which Appium is a test automation framework for use with native, hybrid, and mobile web apps.
-[WebDriverIO's Appium service](http://webdriver.io/guide/services/appium.html) lets you automatically run Appium server in the background, which passes on UI test commands to the mobile simulator/emulator.
+WebDriverIO supports multiple services of which Appium is a test automation framework used with mobile applications.
+[WebDriverIO's Appium service](http://webdriver.io/guide/services/appium.html) lets you automatically run an Appium server in the background, which passes on the UI test commands to the mobile emulator.

-Let's set up Appium for WebDriverIO:
+Now that we have a WebDriverIO configuration, let's set it up to work with Appium.

 **Step 1:** Install Appium and wdio-appium-service:

 ```console
 $ npm install appium --save-dev
 $ npm install wdio-appium-service --save-dev
 ```

 **Step 2:** Provide capabilities based on the platform you would like to run tests on.
+Capabilities tell an Appium service what environment and/or devices to run the tests in.
 Documents here provide insight into capabilities that are supported by Appium: https://appium.io/docs/en/writing-running-appium/caps/

-You need to make the following changes to `wdio.conf` to configure WebDriverIO to use Appium and run iOS tests on iPhone 8:
+For example, you need to make the following changes to `wdio.conf` to configure WebDriverIO to use Appium and run iOS tests on iPhone 8:

 ```diff
 exports.config = {